 Equity research analysts do not currently provide coverage of our common stock, and we cannot be sure that any equity research analysts will adequately provide research coverage of our common stock after the listing of our common stock on the New York Stock Exchange.
 A lack of adequate research coverage may harm the liquidity and trading price of our common stock.
 To the extent equity research analysts do provide research coverage of our common stock, we will not have any control over the content and opinions included in their reports.
-The trading price of our common stock could decline if one or more equity research analysts downgrade our stock or publish other unfavorable commentary or research.
+The trading price of our common stock or publish other unfavorable commentary or research.
 If one or more equity research analysts cease coverage of our company, or fail to regularly publish reports on us, the demand for our common stock could decrease, which in turn could cause our trading price or trading volume to decline.